anth7310/India_Bribe_Project/README.md

 Files include:

 data.txt - text file containing data as described above
-parse.py - Python file using BeautifulSoup to read html and write needed information to text file data.txt scrape - Shell Script to download html from website using parallel programming webdocs - folder containing all html files download as of May 14, 2019 Statistical_Analysis - folder containing R software (Incomplete as of May 14, 2019)
+parse.py - Python file using BeautifulSoup to read html and write needed information to text file data.txt. scrape - Shell Script to download html from website using parallel programming. webdocs - folder containing all html files download as of May 14, 2019.
+Statistical_Analysis - folder containing R software (Incomplete as of May 14, 2019)